LukeEmmet/Romulus/README.md

 ![](screenshot_structure_menu.png)

+# Download

+A binary download for Windows x64 is available on https://www.marmaladefoo.com/pages/romulus

 # Building

 Romulus is a .NET Core C# application, so it should be able to be compiled on the supported platforms, including Windows and Linux.